Part 44: Hollywood, Whoring, Holland, and Haze.

 Let's take a look inside...

-I looked up Leonard Bishop.
-In a previous blog where I wrote about this book.
+I mentioned Leonard Bishop in a previous blog.
 Before he died in 2002, Bishop wrote ““I was no longer a low bum, a hobo, a loser, I had faced the challenge of opportunity and dared to claim it for my life.”

 Below, Riley points out that the descendants of slaves are still fighting for their legal human rights.